schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 For further understanding and practice:
 - Find your own dataset for a regression problem and use the predict_regression() method that we created in our KNN class.
-- Implement a different distance metric like Manhattan distance or Hamming distance to calculate the nearest neighbors
+- Implement a different distance metric like Manhattan distance or Hamming distance rather than Euclidean distance to calculate the nearest neighbors
 - Implement different error metrics for both classification and regression

-Hopefully this detailed tutorial has removed any mystery around K Nearest Neighbors.
+Hopefully this tutorial has removed any mystery around K Nearest Neighbors.
 As with all algorithms, it is firmly seated in mathematics, not magic.
 Having written your first algorithm by hand, you should now have the confidence to tackle any other black box model out there.
 True, some may be more complicated than others, but by lifting the hood and understanding the moving parts underneath, you will be able to yield much more powerful predictive models.

 #### Resources
 *Brownlee, J. (2020, February 24).
 Develop k-Nearest Neighbors in Python From Scratch.
 Retrieved from Machine Learning Mastery: https://machinelearningmastery.com/tutorial-to-implement-k-nearest-neighbors-in-python-from-scratch/*